Lakshu97/RetailP/README.md

-This is a new RetailPulse project,[`@react-native-community/cli`]([https://github.com/react-native-community/cli](https://kiranaclub.notion.site/Retail-Pulse-React-Native-Assignment-7a5e975c2a1e431f888372643d27f85c)).
+This is a new RetailPulse project,[`Assignment Link`]([https://github.com/react-native-community/cli](https://kiranaclub.notion.site/Retail-Pulse-React-Native-Assignment-7a5e975c2a1e431f888372643d27f85c)).

 # Getting Started